neslib/Neslib.Sdl3/C/README.md

 * When pressing "Configure", choose "Specify options for cross-compiling".
 * On the next page, set "Operating System" to "iOS" (case sensitive) and "Version" to "12.0"
 * After Configure, set:
-  * CMAKE_OSX_DEPLOYMENT_TARGET to 12.0
+  * CMAKE_OSX_DEPLOYMENT_TARGET to 12.0 (add if needed)
   * Check SDL_STATIC
   * Uncheck SDL_SHARED
   * Make sure SDL_FRAMEWORK is unchecked

-* Configure again
+* Configure again.
+* Press Generate.
-* Open project
+* Open project.
 * Choose the SDL3-static project in the toolbar.
-* Choose the SDL3-static target in the side bar:
+* Choose SDL3 in the side bar, and then the SDL3-static target in the nested side bar:
+  * Select the "Build Settings" tab.
-  * Navigate to "Apple Clang - Custom Compiler Flags | Other C Flags"
+  * Navigate to "Apple Clang - Custom Compiler Flags | Other C Flags".
   * In the "Release" configuration, add the compiler options "-fno-objc-msgsend-selector-stubs".
 Without this option, Clang will create optimized msgsend calls, but Delphi does not understand these, resulting on a lot of "underfined _objc_msgSend$... symbol" error messages.
 * We need to disable HID support since Delphi does not support importing the CoreBluetooth framework:
   * Navigate to "Apple Clang - Preprocessing | Preprocessing macros"